 Atlantis' safety equipment is maintained and serviced to a high standard.
 You will be allocated a life jacket and other personal items of safety equipment.
 Please ensure that these items are treated with respect and stowed carefully for immediate use when circumstances demand.

-If worn, shoes should but be soft soled boat shoes with a non-slip and light coloured sole.
+If worn, shoes should be soft soled boat or deck shoes with a non-slip and light coloured sole.

 No smoking below decks.
 If you do smoke please consider other crew and make sure all ash and smoke goes overboard